Akshat-Somvanshi18/CodeCrux/README.md

 ## How to Use
 1. **Install Dependencies**: Ensure all required packages and libraries are installed.
-2. **Run the Scraper**: Use Selenium to collect DSA problems from supported sources.
-3. **Start the Application**: Launch the search engine and input your queries to retrieve ranked results.
+2. **Start the Application**: Launch the search engine and input your queries to retrieve ranked results.
-4. **Explore Results**: View the top 10 most relevant documents based on your search.
+3. **Explore Results**: View the top 10 most relevant documents based on your search.

 ---

 ## Technologies Used
 - **Backend**: Node.js
-- **Frontend**: (Optional integration, if any)
+- **Frontend**: ejs template engine
 - **Text Processing**: TF-IDF, BM25
 - **Storage**: RAM-based indexing for fast access